roshanis/10kings/chapter2_alauddin_khilji_final.md

 The charge was simple: "Attended conspiracy meeting.
 Failed to report treason.
 Guilty by presence."

 And they were right.
 I was guilty.
 Not of the grand conspiracy Abachi planned, but of something worse: I'd heard treason proposed and stayed silent because part of me, the angry, tired, Mongol part, agreed with it.

----

-Two cells down from me, I can hear Commander Jalal.
-We were at the same dinner.
-Sat at the same table.
-Heard the same treasonous proposals.

-But Jalal went further than I did.
-He didn't just listen, he coordinated with Pandya forces.
-Recruited other officers.
-Actually acted on the conspiracy.

-His execution is scheduled three hours after mine.

-Jalal calls out through the stone: "You should have gone all the way, Qutlugh!
-If you're going to betray, betray completely!
-Sitting on the fence just meant you died anyway!"

-He's right.
-I'm dying for half-treason.
-For the sin of listening without committing.
-All the guilt, none of the glory.

-"At least tell me it was worth it," I call back.
-"Tell me you felt free when you contacted the Pandyas.
-Tell me it was worth your children's lives."

-Silence.
-Then: "My children were going to be slaves either way, brother.
-At least mine will know their father fought back."

-Maybe.
-Or maybe his children will just be slaves who know their father was a traitor.

-I don't know which is worse.

 ### The Great Purge: My Condemnation